• Style

 Land Rover country

 I was lucky enough to attend the launch of the new car at Gaydon in September 2019.
-This was accompanied by a great wailing and gnashing of teeth from die-hard old Defender fans, few if any of whom had even seen the car let alone driven it.
-I approached the new car with an open mind (and I own a 1967 Series 2a Land Rover station wagon, so am not entirely in the pocket of the devil).
-I loved the appearance of the new car and by the technology and specifications.
+This was accompanied by a great wailing and gnashing of teeth from die-hard old Defender fans, few of whom I suspect had seen the new car, let alone driven it.
+I felt it fairer to approach the new car with an open mind (and I own a 1967 Series 2a Land Rover station wagon, so am not entirely in the pocket of the devil).
+I loved the appearance of the new car and was impressed by Land Rover's determination to make the new Defender a success as the most robust car in their range.

 My Land Rover Defender has seen action in all sorts of conditions.